mockk/mockk/README.md

 #### JUnit5

-You can use MockKExtension to initialize mock.
+In JUnit5 you can use MockKExtension to initialize mock.

 ```kotlin
 @ExtendWith(MockKExtension::class)